Is pet insurance worth it?

 When should I get pet insurance?

-And we don’t discriminate against pets in their twilight years.
-It’s why we have no upper age limits when it comes to insuring older dogs and senior cats.
+On the other end of the scale, we have no upper age limits for insuring older dogs and senior cats.

 What Causes What Causes